python-attrs/attrs/docs/types.rst

    >>> attr.fields(SomeClass).a_number.type
    <class 'int'>

-You will still need :func:`attr.ib` for advanced features, but not for the common cases.
+You will still need `attr.ib` for advanced features, but not for the common cases.

 One of those features are the decorator-based features like defaults.
 It's important to remember that ``attrs`` doesn't do any magic behind your back.
-All the decorators are implemented using an object that is returned by the call to :func:`attr.ib`.
+All the decorators are implemented using an object that is returned by the call to `attr.ib`.

 Attributes that only carry a class annotation do not have that object so trying to call a method on it will inevitably fail.